C

 The spaniel is a type of gun dog that flushes out the game from the dense brush so its owner can shoot it.
 There are many interesting facts about these types of dogs.
 They were supposedly imported from Spain, hence the name of spaniel, but many of them were later developed in France and England.

 Like all mixed dogs, the Cockalier’s characteristics can vary a bit, but its two parent breeds are so similar that there shouldn’t be too much variance in the appearance and temperament of the offspring.
-Most of these dogs will have big, drooping ears, long, flowing hair, and expressive face.
+Most of these dogs will have big, drooping ears, long, flowing hair, and an expressive face.
 The long coat is usually some combination of black, brown, red, golden, and white.
 While it does still have a very strong prey drive, it is probably not well-suited as a hunting dog.
 This is a companion intended for the home.

-3 pros and cons of owning a Cockalier
+3 Pros and Cons of Owning a Cockalier

 Gentle and Affectionate: The Cockalier is a great companion.
 Strong Prey Drive: The Cockalier still has a strong tendency to chase after other animals.